Madrid Festivals

-Whilst Madrid is notorious for its lively nightlife it can’t compete with the wonders of Andalucia and other parts of Spain when it comes to specific festivals.
-The main annual event is San Isidro which celebrates the city’s patron saint and there are other fiestas specific to Madrid such as Dos de Mayo and Almudena but these won’t be particularly noteworthy for the foreign visitor when compared with the better known fiestas of Spain which have earned international acclaim.
-Madrid is a great city to visit at any time of year so you don’t need to plan your visit according to specific festivals.
-However, here’s a summary of some of the city’s main annual celebrations in case your visit happens to coincide with any of them.
+Whilst Madrid is notorious for its lively nightlife it can’t compete with the wonders of Andalucía and other parts of Spain when it comes to specific festivals.
+The main annual event is San Isidro which celebrates the city’s patron saint.
+Other festivals in Madrid such as Dos de Mayo and Almudena are specific to the capital but aren’t particularly noteworthy to the foreign visitor when compared with the better known fiestas of Spain which have earned international acclaim.

-San Isidro
+San Isidro Festival

 The festival of San Isidro takes place on 15th May although major bullfights are held at Las Ventas, Madrid’s bullring, for the best part of a month around this date.
 This is the world’s largest bullfighting event which attracts all the best matadors.
 Tickets for the bullfights are sold out for the whole month well in advance.
 The other side of San Isidro consists of about nine days of varied events with many Madrileños dressed in traditional costume.
 A whole range of cultural events take place together with concerts and a variety of art exhibitions.
 You can find full details of what’s on and when on the San Isidro Website.

-Dos de Mayo
+Fiestas del Dos de Mayo

-Almudena
+Almudena Festival

-La Paloma
+La Virgen de la Paloma

 Madrid Pride Week